xavierjefferson/Hangfire.EntityFramework/README.md

                 TablePrefix = "Hangfire_"
             };

-            //THIS SECTION GETS THE STORAGE PROVIDER.
-CHANGE THE ENUM VALUE ON THE NEXT LINE FOR
-            //YOUR PARTICULAR RDBMS

-            var PersistenceConfigurerType = ProviderTypeEnum.MsSql2012;
-            var connectionString = ConfigurationManager.ConnectionStrings["someConnectionString"].ConnectionString;
+            var connectionString = //your provider-specific connection string
-            var storage = EntityFrameworkStorageFactory.For(PersistenceConfigurerType, connectionString, options);

-            //THIS LINE CONFIGURES HANGFIRE WITH THE STORAGE PROVIDER GlobalConfiguration.Configuration.UseStorage(storage);
+            //THIS LINE CONFIGURES HANGFIRE WITH THE STORAGE PROVIDER GlobalConfiguration.Configuration.UseEntityFrameworkJobStorage(i =>
+            {
+                //THIS SECTION SETS THE STORAGE PROVIDER.
+CHANGE THE
+                //NEXT LINE FOR YOUR PARTICULAR RDBMS

+                i.UseSqlite(connectionString);
+            });

             /*THIS LINE STARTS THE BACKGROUND SERVER*/
             _backgroundJobServer = new BackgroundJobServer(new BackgroundJobServerOptions(), storage,